AdvancedCustomFields/docs/filters/acf-compatibility.md

 ```
 - `$enabled` *(bool)* Whether of not backwards compatibility support is enabled.
 Defaults to `false`.

-## Settings
+## Compatibilities
-The following table lists the available settings which can be modified.
+The following table lists the available compatibilities which can be enabled.

 <table>
 <tbody>